 4).
 Wash with methanol and vacuum-dry at 50 °C for 24 h to obtain octaphenyl-POSS.

 5).
-Add the product from S4 to a mixed solution of ammonium tetrafluoroborate, 1-(3-chlorophenyl)-3-methyl-piperazine, and toluene; stir at 70 °C for 12 h (isothermal, magnetic).
-Vacuum filter to obtain the ionic-liquid-containing octaphenyl-POSS.
+Combine the product from Step 4 with a mixed solution of ammonium tetrafluoroborate, 1-(3-chlorophenyl)-3-methyl-piperazine, and toluene.
+Stir the mixture at 70 °C for 12 hours under isothermal and magnetic conditions.
+Vacuum filter the resulting mixture to obtain the ionic-liquid-containing octaphenyl-POSS..

 Ratios and conditions: